Flash back to 2017: I was adamant about never playing anything but "official" D&D.

 Then, when the big day arrives, follow through and teach by example during gameplay.
 Treat it like a convention session where you have a group of brand new players.
 The goal is to have as much fun as possible in a short timeframe!
 You want to put this system's best foot forward, so give your prep some extra love and attention.

 You offer to run a one-shot, but your players aren't convinced.
-They might have a few illogical beliefs like I once did that you could address with a reassuring word.
+They might have a few TTRPG misconceptions like I once did.

-The important part here is not to point your finger and screech, "FALLACY!"
-You want to win hearts and minds, not annoy them with smugness.
+The important part here is to be kind and to really seek to understand what your friends are thinking.
+You want to win them over, not annoy them, so don't go on the attack.
 This shouldn't feel like an argument, but rather like you're softly agreeing and then posing a new perspective.

 Sunk Cost Fallacy: "I've already invested lots of time and money in learning our current system.
 I don't want to get pulled into another one."